Unitech/pm2/README.md

 # ![Monit](https://github.com/unitech/pm2/raw/master/pres/top-logo-wo.png)

 pm2 is a process manager for Node apps with a builtin load-balancer.

+## Tech notes

+pm2 is perfect when you need to spread your stateless code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload it.
+Good fit for IaaS structures.
+Don't use it on PaaS solutions (a solution for PaaS will be developed later).

 # Main features

+- Builtin load-balancer (using the node cluster module)
 - Script daemonization
 - 0s downtime reload
-- Builtin load-balancer
 - Startup scripts for Ubuntu and CentOS
 - Stop unstable process (avoid infinite loop)
 - Monitoring in console